-Finally, knowing the Peukert capacity and Peukert exponent you can calculate discharge time for given discharge current.
-Calculator below does this.
+Finally, knowing the Peukert capacity and Peukert exponent you can calculate the discharge time for a given discharge current.
+The calculator below does this.

-But note that it shows discharge time for different depth of discharge.
+But note that it shows the discharge time for a different depth of discharge.
 Why should you care about this?
-In many types of batteries, the battery cannot be fully discharged without causing serious, and often irreparable damage to the battery.
-Manufacturer usually specifies the Depth of Discharge (DOD) of a battery which determines the fraction of power that can be withdrawn from the battery.
-For example, most car batteries has DOD of 20%, so only 20% of capacity can be withdrawn.
+In many types of batteries, the battery cannot be fully discharged without causing serious, and often irreparable, damage to the battery.
+Manufacturers usually specify the depth of discharge (DOD) of a battery, which determines the fraction of power that can be withdrawn from it.
+For example, most car batteries have a DOD of 20%, so only 20% of capacity can be withdrawn.

 Another aspect of Peukert's effect is that discharging at lower rates will increase the run time.
-Rating capacity of the same battery at 0.01C yields more amphours than rating capacity at 0.05C, and you should care about hour rate used in battery specification.
+The rating capacity of the same battery at 0.01C yields more amphours than the rating capacity at 0.05C, so you should care about the hour rate used in battery specification.

 You may think that very low discharge currents will increase available amp hours beyond the capacity of the battery.
-This is quite correct, however, during a long runtime self discharge effect of the battery comes into play.
-Due to self discharge total amphours at very low discharge rates will be less than calculated using Peukert's formula.
+This is quite correct, however, during a long runtime the self discharge effect of the battery comes into play.
+Due to self discharge, the total amphours at very low discharge rates will be less than calculated using Peukert's formula.

 The final calculator below shows available runtime for different discharge currents.